etro-js/etro-js.github.io/versioned_docs/version-0.11/reference/movie.md

   video: true, // whether to render visual layers (defaults to true)
   audio: true, // whether to render layers with audio (defaults to true)
   onStart: (stream: MedaiaStream) => {
-    console.log('All resources are loaded, and streaming has begun.');
+    console.log("All resources are loaded, and streaming has begun.");
     // Process stream
   },
 });
-console.log('The movie is done streaming');
+console.log("The movie is done streaming");
 ```

 ### `record()`